Merlin Miller: Career

 Miller produced and directed a western movie, Jericho (2000), with Mark Valley as the title character.
 Retired Marine Corps drill instructor R. Lee Ermey appeared in the movie, as did Buck Taylor and country artist Lisa Stewart.

 Miller's shift in ideology led him to found Americana Pictures, based in Gatlinburg, Tennessee, Miller's current home.
 According to its mission statement, the company aims "to develop, produce and market quality motion pictures, which promote fresh talent and the best of traditional European-American ideals."
 Americana Pictures' first film was said to be about the USS Liberty incident, which he referred to as a "shocking Israeli attack" on the United States.
 He said he was planning to produce The Liberator (which was to be based on the history of Arminius and the Battle of the Teutoburg Forest).

-He wrote a favorable review of the Martin Campbell movie Edge of Darkness.

 Ideology

 During the 2000s, Miller began to take on an increasingly paleoconservative political stance.
 He also became harshly critical of Hollywood, claiming that it "surreptitiously seeks to destroy our European-American heritage and our Christian-based traditional values, and replace them with values that debase these traditional values and elevate minorities as paragons of virtue and wisdom....
 Today's motion pictures, in concert with other forms of mass media entertainment, are the greatest enemies to the well-being of our progeny and the future of our country."
 Miller has also accused Hollywood of being under "Jewish-Zionist control"; he cites Kevin B. MacDonald as influencing this belief.
 He has criticized celebrities such as Quentin Tarantino and Madonna, saying that they are "dysfunctional" and "come from traditional Christian or European-American backgrounds but are notorious for spurning those values."
 He has cited Mel Gibson and his self-marketed movie The Passion of the Christ as inspirations.

 Miller also spoke at the 2008 national conference of the Council of Conservative Citizens, of which he is also a member.
 Miller has stated that while he does not share all the goals of the COfCC members, and rejects "extremist stances", he nonetheless agrees with the group's statement of principles.
 Miller states that he "doesn't like" interracial marriage but that he does not support outlawing interracial marriage.
 Miller has denied being antisemitic, instead claiming that he merely opposes "favoritism" granted to Jews in the film industry.
 He also opposes illegal immigration and what he refers to as "wide open borders" in the United States.

 Miller was a noted participant in the International Conference on Hollywoodism in Iran.
 After his return from Iran in 2012, he wrote on his website that he realized that the people who wanted a war between the US and Iran are "globalists (international bankers and their multinational beneficiaries).
 They control Israel, the American media and most of our politicians…and by extension our foreign policy."